CodeUtopia/E-Commerce_Website_Coding/Readme_E_commerce_website_project.txt

 * http://lolin01.nvcc.edu/student215/Business_Project_Final/index.php

 * To best experiment with website at the link, start with registering with the website
+* (Note: if you want to skip registering, you can dive into the website with
+     username: Holon
+     password: Matrix
+  )

 * at the Registration link under the 'E-Store' drop down menu on top menu bar.
 * After sucessful registration, go to the 'login' link under 'E-store' menu
+* to login on website (Note: you can tell if you are logged in or not by seeing to the top right
+*     of website asking you to login or log out.)

-* to login on website.
-After logging in, you can make purchases at the catalog.
+* After logging in, you can make purchases at the catalog.
 * The shopping cart updates and maintains itself over the user session.
 * After clicking the checkout link or button you should get a receipt.
 * (Note: you don't actually purchase anything since this is an experimental